TheCloudlessSky/NHibernate.Caches.Redis/README.md

 versions, caching an object with the type `MyApp.Models.Blog` and a region prefix of `v2` would use the key `v2:NHibernate-Cache:v2.ProcedureFlow.Core.Models.User:keys`.
 The key is now `v2:NHibernate-Cache:ProcedureFlow.Core.Models.User:keys`.
+- Allow the lock value to be customized.
+This is useful if you want to store information such as what machine/process generated the lock to help with debugging.

 **1.3.0**